Disclaimer: I am not a CPA or a lawyer, and this post should not be taken as legal or financial advice.

 Tax credits are almost always better than deductions, and if you qualify for a tax credit, you should definitely take it!

 I hope you’ve enjoyed the most important lesson on taxes!
 Are you planning to claim any tax credits this year?
-Comment below or join the discussion in the Smart Family Money Facebook Group.
+Comment below.